pandabytes/blazor-family-tree/README.md

 # Blazor.FamilyTreeJS

-This is a wrapper library for [FamilyTreeJS](https://balkan.app/FamilyTreeJS) and it is only compatible for Blazor WASM.
+This is a wrapper library for [FamilyTreeJS](https://balkan.app/FamilyTreeJS) and it is only compatible with Blazor WASM.

 Current FamilyTreeJS version packaged in this library: `1.9.44`.